irworkshop/accountability_datacleaning/R_tap/nv/expends/docs/nv_expends_diary.md

 objectives:

 1. How many records are in the database?
-2. Check for duplicates
+2. Check for entirely duplicated records.
-3. Check ranges
+3. Check ranges of continuous variables.
 4. Is there anything blank or missing?
-5. Check for consistency issues
+5. Check for consistency issues.
-6. Create a five-digit ZIP Code called `ZIP5`
+6. Create a five-digit ZIP Code called `zip`.
-7. Create a `YEAR` field from the transaction date
+7. Create a `year` field from the transaction date.
-8. Make sure there is data on both parties to a transaction
+8. Make sure there is data on both parties to a transaction.

 ## Packages